ericswpark/just-install-script/README.md

-# just-install-script
+# Deprecated

-A personal script for initializing a new Windows computer with just-install/just-install
+[Use the new windows_setup repository](https://github.com/ericswpark/windows_setup/) that works with chocolatey as the package manager.

 # How to use this script
 1. Download